19hours/sg-statutes/Acts/Civil Defence Act.md

 ### Identity card

 12\.
-An indentity card shall be issued to every member and shall be evidence of his appointment under this Act.
+An identity card shall be issued to every full-time national serviceman and shall be evidence of his enlistment in the Force under this Act.

+[32/2010 wef 01/02/2011]

 ### Delivery of Government property on leaving Force